 But let’s say you must drive into the city, for whatever reason.
 Then you basically have two options (assuming the business or attraction you visit doesn’t have its own garage): street parking or a pay garage.
+Where can I park in Washington DC?
+Let’s answer that question.

 Option 1: Street parking.